 Although probiotics are viewed as important modulators of gut microbiota, available studies suggest that probiotics likely do not elicit big changes to the fecal microbiota of healthy adults.
-But research on this topic is limited to fecal samples, which do not reveal possible impacts upstream from the distal colon, and would not detect small, but potentially significant, changes in gut microbial composition.
+But research on this topic is limited to fecal samples, which do not reveal possible impacts © 2019, International Scientific Association for Probiotics and Prebiotics 14 upstream from the distal colon, and would not detect small, but potentially significant, changes in gut microbial composition.
 Future studies may identify ways that probiotics might impact metabolic functions of the microbiota or directly interact with pathogens.
 Further, during passage through our gut, probiotics and the substances they produce can interact with immune cells, gut epithelial cells, gut microbes and dietary components.
 These interactions may lead to observed health benefits.
 Likewise, probiotic strains do not colonize the vagina or oral cavity, but during their presence they can relay benefits to the host.